PunchCard App Review: What Rewards Are Available?

 Upload Your Receipt

-One thing to mention is that the receipt must be less then 5 days old to qualify.
+One thing to mention is that the receipt must be less than five days old to qualify.

 Spin The Wheel

-After you take a picture of your receipt you’ll need to spend the wheel.
-Basically you’ll spend the wheel to see how many points you’ll receive for your receipt.
+After you take a picture of your receipt, you’ll need to spend the wheel.
+You’ll spin the wheel to see how many points you’ll receive for your receipt.

-I’ve included a few pictures that show the wheel and the points I was rewarded after the spin!
+I’ve included a few pictures that show the wheel and the points I received after the spin!